Miyamura80/Useful-Commands/web_scrape.md

 Use beautifulsoup whenever possible - faster & better designed, but only works for static sites.
 Selenium better for performing user operations, using drivers.

+When scraping website, check for `robots.txt` file - which defines the parts of a website that can be scraped.

 # Beautifulsoup

 <details>